JayHoltslander/Create-new-MAMP-site/README.md

 3. Unzips the downloaded file
 4. Moves the files to their proper place
 5. Deletes the downloaded zip and leftovers
-6. Opens the default browser to the new Wordpress site's Setup screen (MAMP must be running!)
+6. Opens your default browser to the new Wordpress site's setup screen (MAMP must be running!)
-7. Opens Chrome which opens to MAMP's phpMyAdmin for Database creation (MAMP must be running!)
+7. Opens Chrome to MAMP's phpMyAdmin for you to create a new database in.
+(MAMP must be running!)

 ## Installation
 1. The file **new-wp.sh** needs to be placed in your Mac's ``usr/local/bin`` folder so that it can be run from any folder you may be in.